Pintxos Heaven: a round up of the best Pintxos in San Sebastian

 La Cepa (Calle 31 de Agosto, 7)

 La Cepa serves up a wide variety of traditional Pintxos – both hot specialities cooked to order as well as cold options spread over their bar-top counter.
-The produce here is top notch.
-Lookout for their Grilled Ceps (Hongos a la Plancha).
+For me though, it’s all about the acorn fed ham (Jamon Iberico de Bellota) here.
+With 50+ ham legs hanging over the bar, it should come as no surprise this is the piece de resistance here.
+The melt in the mouth meat had the most gorgeous depth of flavour.
+Lookout also for their Grilled Ceps (Hongos a la Plancha).
 The meaty abalone-like texture and earthy flavour of these grilled mushrooms are just superb.
-We also had excellent acord fed ham (Jamon Iberico de Bellota) here.
-The meat had the most gorgeous depth of flavour.
+Skip their hot Pintxos and raciness – you will find better elsewhere.

 A Fuego Negro (Calle 31 de Agosto, 31)

-The food here at Fuego Negro is modern, cutting-edge, almost Heston Blumenthal-esque.
-Expect playful dishes galore from their Mini Kobe Beef Burgers with Banana Chips (Makobe) to their Salt cod ‘carbonated’ in squid ink powder (Bakaloo enkarbonao).
+The food here at Fuego Negro is modern and innovative.
+Expect playful dishes galore from their Mini Kobe Beef Burgers with Banana Chips (Makobe) to their Salt cod ‘carbonated’ in squid ink powder (Bakalao enkarbonao).
 But if there is one dish you have here, make it their Txitxarro – this creation of Mackerel sashimi & oneja cheese on a melt-in-the-mouth Cherry Meringue base is just marvellous.
+Skip the larger dishes, I’ve found them a tad gimmicky and hit and miss over the years.

 Bar Goiz Argi (Calle Fermin Calbeton, 4)